Sender Reputation: How to Avoid Spam Folder Placement

 Repetitive sending of emails to a large number of invalid email addresses is a negative signal to mailbox providers.
 You have to suppress hard bounce email addresses from your mailing lists after the first bounce.

-With the GlockApps Bounce Monitor, you can get in-depth bounce email analytics including the break down by the sender email address/domain, bounce type, bounce reason, and mailbox provider and you can detect peaks of your bounce emails over time.
+With the GlockApps Bounce Tracker, you can get in-depth bounce email analytics including the break down by the sender email address/domain, bounce type, bounce reason, and mailbox provider and you can detect peaks of your bounce emails over time.

 It is a good way to understand which mailbox providers block or drop your messages or which senders or campaigns generate high complaint rates.